 Conventional wisdom holds that you should never lend more than you can afford to lose.
 Believe it.

 If your brother or your BFF asks for $500 for car repairs, you have no guarantee you’ll ever see those funds again.

 Here are the three “golden rules” of lending money to friends and family.
-Follow them, and you should stay out of financial trouble during the holidays and into 2016:
+Follow them, and you should stay out of financial entanglements that strain relationships.

 Rule No. 1: Make a policy of saying ‘no’